Week 1: Science from Particles to People

 - PhD exam major: Political Philosophy

-- PhD exam minor: International Relations
+- PhD exam minor: International Relations (“How to Do Things with Translations”)

-- Game-changing Research Fellowships at… (Nothing was the same -drake):
+- Brain-changing Research Fellowships at…

 - Santa Fe Institute: dedicated to the multidisciplinary study of complex systems: physical, computational, biological, social